 - XML Sitemap

-- A XML sitemap is essentially a map for Google as it includes all the pages on your website that are available to be crawled by search engines
+- An XML sitemap is essentially a map for Google as it includes all the pages on your website that are available to be crawled by search engines

-- According to Google, huge websites, websites with large archives, new websites that don’t have a lot of backlinks, or “websites which use rich media content” are the ones that need a XML sitemap.
+- According to Google, huge websites, websites with large archives, new websites that don’t have a lot of backlinks, or “websites that use rich media content” are the ones that need an XML sitemap.
 However, as Yoast emphasized, all websites would benefit from having an XML sitemap, as this way you ensure that search engines find every page on your website.

 - The visitors’ security is one of Google’s priorities, and it should also be one of yours